Political Science (MA)

-Undergraduate honours degree or the equivalent is required with a minimum GPA of 3.30.
+- Undergraduate honours degree or the equivalent is required with a minimum GPA of 3.30.

-Proficiency in English.
+- Proficiency in English.
 Applicants whose primary language is not English must demonstrate that their knowledge of English is sufficient to pursue graduate studies in their chosen field.
-Please refer to the Graduate Admission page for further information on the Language Proficiency requirements and exemptions.
+Please refer to the English language proficiency page for further information on requirements and exemptions.

 Fully-qualified candidates are required to complete a minimum of 45 credits.

 Please see the Political Science Courses page for course descriptions.

 credits of Core Courses in Area of Concentration: